-Acting Like Nothing is Wrong, a documentary about Hollywood actor Jim Hoffmaster, is in production.
+Acting Like Nothing is Wrong, a documentary about Hollywood actor Jim Hoffmaster, is in post-production.
 This is the fourth film from award winning writer/director Jane Rosemont.
 Despite what would seem to be a flourishing career, Jim struggles both professionally and personally.